MicrosoftDocs/microsoft-365-docs/microsoft-365/business-video/moveto-microsoft-365/mover-migrate-files.md

 ## Before you start

 All the users should have signed in to Microsoft 365 for business and set up their OneDrive for Business.
-To do this, go to [office.com](https://office.com), sign in with you Microsoft 365 for business credentials, and then choose OneDrive.
+To do this, go to [office.com](https://office.com), sign in with your Microsoft 365 for business credentials, and then choose OneDrive.

 ## Try it!